The Three Valleys

 Some of them are short, others are long and many longer still.
 Some of them are snowy, others are icy…and a few are rocky.
 Avoid the rocky ones.
 Some of them are steep, but others more gradual.
 Some are high, others low.
 Some of them are wide-open, yet others are narrow & tight.
 Some of them are bumpy, others are nicely-groomed.
 Some of them are windy, some are sheltered.
 Some of them are busy, but others are more quiet.
 You can always find a quiet one.

-It would be hard to argue against the diverse skiing on offer to those lucky enough to spend their winter holidays in the Three Valleys…indeed describing the skiing here is like describing the shopping in New York!
-A good place to start is with the statistics.
+It would be hard to argue against the diverse skiing on offer to those lucky enough to spend their winter holidays in the Three Valleys… indeed describing the skiing here is like describing the shopping in New York!
+A good place to start, for a Three Valleys resort guide, is with the statistics.
 The world’s largest ski area has a robust infrastructure to service all six hundred kilometres of its pistes – 183 lifts can transport more than 250.000 skiers and snowboarders to the peaks every sixty minutes!
 Even though the area boasts Europe’s highest ski resort (Val Thorens @ 2300m) making it as snow-sure as they come, there are almost 2000 snow cannons!
 And, just to throw in some more figures, there are 1500 ski & snowboard instructors and 425 ski patrollers working in the Three Valleys.
 All these facts and figures combine to make the Three Valleys the world’s most popular ski destination.

 So whether you are a beginner, intermediate, expert, powderhound, freestyler, freerider, boarder- or skier-crosser, ski tourer or backcountry thrill-seeker…you will get your fix in the Three Valleys!